samirm00/app-theme/development-strategy.md

 ## 2.Create a project board :

 - create a project board `app-theme-project-board`.
-- Add an extra column to the board `ready for review`.
+- add an extra column to the board `ready for review`.

 ## 3.Create a branch `1-Home` :